 It has been claimed for a long time that honey influences beneficially human sleep, but there were no experiments to prove the claims.
-Ingestion of one to two table spoons of buckwheat honey (10-20 g) by children of 6 to 18 years (6-11 years old- one table spoon, 12-18 yeas old 2 table spoons) improved also the sleep of coughing children.
-These results were confirmed with 3 honeys (eucalyptus, citrus and labiatae) for the improvement of sleep in children (1-5 year old) with upper respiratory tract infections
+Ingestion of one to two table spoons of buckwheat honey (10-20 g) by children of 6 to 18 years (6-11 years old- one table spoon, 12-18 years old 2 table spoons) improved also the sleep of coughing children of 119, 157.

-According to a theoretical model for the influence of honey on sleep honey stabilizes blood sugar levels and contributes to the release of melatonin, the hormone required for recovery and rebuilding of body tissues during rest
+According to a theoretical model for the influence of honey on sleep honey stabilizes blood sugar levels and contributes to the release of melatonin, the hormone required for recovery and rebuilding of body tissues during rest94

-HONEY AGAINST DIABETES ?
+HONEY AGAINST DIABETES?

-A clinical trial in Egypt showed that that long-term consumption of honey might have positive effects on the metabolic derangements of type 1 diabetes
+A clinical trial in Egypt showed that that long-term consumption of honey might have positive effects on the metabolic derangements of type 1 diabetes4